ahmadjaara/data-structures-and-algorithms/linklist/README.md

 ## Challenge
 <!-- Description of the challenge -->
-create a linklist data structure and add a method to display all the data inside the linklist and a method to insert node at the begining of the linklist and a method to search inside for an element inside the linklist and other method like insert node after and before node insde the linklist and a method to search for the K(index) for the node data
+create a linklist data structure and add a method to display all the data inside the linklist and a method to insert node at the begining of the linklist and a method to search for an element inside the linklist and another method like insert node after and before node insde the linklist and a method to search for the K(index) for the node data and a method to Zip two linked lists together into one so that the nodes alternate between the two lists

 "
 challenge feature :